<!--

 - [Tempo Transactions](/protocol/transactions/): Learn about Tempo Transactions, a new EIP-2718 transaction type with passkey support, fee sponsorship, batching, and concurrent execution.

-- [Connect to the Network](/quickstart/connection-details): Connect to Tempo Testnet using browser wallets, CLI tools, or direct RPC endpoints.
+- [Connect to the Network](/quickstart/connection-details): Connect to Tempo using browser wallets, CLI tools, or direct RPC endpoints.
 Get chain ID, URLs, and configuration details.

 - [Developer Tools](/quickstart/developer-tools): Explore Tempo's developer ecosystem with indexers, embedded wallets, node infrastructure, and analytics partners for building payment apps.